dan-visioni/dan-visioni.github.io/_pages/about.md

 Hi there!
 I'm Dan, and I'm a climate scientist.
 My main area of expertise is the behavior of stratospheric aerosols and how they interact with atmospheric chemistry and with the surface climate.
 I am currently an Assistant Professor at Cornell University in the [Department of Earth and Atmospheric Science](https://www.eas.cornell.edu/eas) and a [Cornell Atkinson Faculty Fellow](https://fellows.atkinson.cornell.edu/).
 To find out if our group is recruiting Postdocs/Grad students/Undergrads, please visit [this page](https://dan-visioni.github.io/recruiting/).
 Find out more about our research philosophy at Cornell [here](https://news.cornell.edu/stories/2023/07/qa-what-you-need-know-about-reflecting-sunlight-cool-earth).

-* Oour 2023 Lab Report is [here](http://dan-visioni.github.io/files/2023_Lab_Report.pdf).
+* Our 2023 Lab Report is [here](http://dan-visioni.github.io/files/2023_Lab_Report.pdf).
 Check it out for a summary of all our 2023 activities!

 My research is currently mainly focused on studying Stratospheric Aerosol Injections, a form of climate intervention that aims to partially, temporarily, offset the effects of climate change by means of injecting sulfate precursors in the stratosphere in order to reflect a small part of the incoming solar radiation and thus reduce global temperatures.
 I'm also interested in other climate intervention methods (Marine Cloud Brightening, Cirrus Thinning) and I continue studying the effect of past and present volcanic eruptions on climate.
 If you are curious about climate intervention, you can find a primer our group wrote [here](https://www.srmprimer.org/) intended for a general audience.